BillReyor/Root-Bot/README.md

-# Using the Code

-This code is a Discord bot that can chat using OpenAI's GPT-3, search the Shodan database, and keep track of user command history.
-Follow the steps below to use this code:
+# Root Bot

+Welcome to Root Bot, your AI assistant for exploring the world of hacking, security, and privacy.

+## Commands
+- `!chat [message]`: Chat with Root Bot and get answers to your questions.
+- `!shodan [query]`: Search for devices using the Shodan API.
+- `!pwned [email]`: Check if an email address has been involved in a data breach using the HIBP API.
+- `!history`: View the history of commands used with Root Bot.
+- `!help`: Display the available commands.

-## Prerequisites
+## Requirements

-Before you start, you will need the following:

-- Python 3.7 or higher installed on your machine
-- A Discord account and a server where you have the permission to add bots
+To use Root Bot, you need to set up your API keys:
-- OpenAI API key - You can sign up for OpenAI [here](https://beta.openai.com/signup/)
+- OpenAI API key
-- Shodan API key - You can sign up for Shodan [here](https://account.shodan.io/register)
+- Shodan API key
+- HIBP API key

 # Setting up the Bot on Discord